zihuiJ/bree-takehome/README.md

 - I added a unit test to test on the error handling when user inputs >350.
 I belive this is a super critical component to test on.

 ## challenges
 - To save time, I worked on CSS and jsx in the same file.
-If I am writing production code I would factor out the CSS for styled-component in its own file and import it.
+If I am writing production code I would either write smaller components or factor out the CSS for styled-component in its own file and import it.
 If I'm writing production code, I would also spend more time to improve further on maintainability such as factoring out reusable component CSS.